To propose a code of ethical conduct for school leaders.

 - Supports the principle of due process and protects the civil and human rights of all individuals.

-- Obeys local, state, and national laws.
+- Obeys local, state, and federal laws.

 - Implements the governing board of education's policies and administrative rules and regulations.